 RUTH DODD artist

-I studied interior design at the National Art School East Sydney (4 years) under some notable teachers, Phyllis Shillito: colour & design; Herbert Badham: perspective and Thomas Gleghorn & Roy Fluke: painting.
+I studied interior design and art at the National Art School East Sydney (4 years) under some notable teachers.
+Phyllis Shillito: colour & design; Herbert Badham: perspective, Thomas Gleghorn & Roy Fluke: painting.

 I practiced as an interior designer with the NSW Government for a year or so before moving into the field of cartography at the Division of National Mapping, now Geoscience Australia.
 I was awarded the Public Service Medal in 2002 Queen's Birthday Honours List for, ‘her contribution to major national mapping and atlas programs’.

-On retirement I, and my husband, moved to a 9.5 ha lot in the Yass Valley in the NSW Southern Highlands.
+On retirement I, and my husband, moved to a 9.5 hectare block in the Yass Valley in the NSW Southern Tablelands.
 My work has been influenced by the dry sclerophyll forests, the natural and agricultural grasslands.
-Our acreage is a source of wonder with a large number of birds and animals which provide many hours of enjoyment and inspiration.
+Our land is a source of wonder with a large number of birds and animals which provide many hours of enjoyment and inspiration.

 My genre is representational art and I work from close observation of a subject and use colour to dramatise what I see and feel to be its essential elements.